September 17, 2017: a lecture for the Jane Austen Society of North America Massachusetts Region, Boston, MA

 In addition to speaking about Austen and Wharton at many Jane Austen Society of North America (JASNA) AGMs and Regional meetings, at academic conferences, at the Rothermere American Institute (University of Oxford), and at the Humanities Center at Harvard, I’ve given talks and led discussions for several reading groups, including the Mothers’ Discussion Club (founded in 1899) in Cambridge, MA; the Church of Our Saviour Adult Education Group in Brookline, MA; the University of King’s College Chaplaincy Seminar Series; and the Dalhousie-King’s Reading Group in Halifax, NS.

-In June 2015 I spoke on “Austen and Ambition” in Philadelphia at a meeting of the JASNA Eastern Pennsylvania Region, and I’ll continue to explore this topic in upcoming lectures on Emma and Persuasion.
+In June 2015 I spoke on “Austen and Ambition” in Philadelphia at a meeting of the JASNA Eastern Pennsylvania Region, and I’ve continued to explore this topic in lectures on Emma (at the 2016 JASNA AGM) and Persuasion (at the 2017 JAS conference in Halifax, NS).
 Is ambition a vice or a virtue?
 What’s the connection between ambition and happiness — or is there one?
 Read more about my current project here: “Austen and Ambition.”